aisha-x/THM/Rooms/Challenges/Carnage.md

 **Q1.What was the date and time for the first HTTP connection to the malicious IP?**

-- change the time display from the view par
+- change the time display from the view tab
 - ![q1 time change](https://github.com/user-attachments/assets/7033a90d-5fc2-4c16-8965-f849be17e0a1)
-- search in the display filter for http and the time order from earliest to latest. so select the first packet
+- search in the display filter for `http` and the time order from earliest to latest.
+Select the first packet
 - ![q1 http filter](https://github.com/user-attachments/assets/95c2b3e0-adbe-455c-878b-0ff4c59e46de)

 Ans: ***2021-09-24 16:44:38***